mahacenter/tupaia/packages/datatrak-app/__tests__/ManualTests.md

-# Meditrak Manual Test Plan
+# Datatrak Manual Test Plan

 _Rather than providing a large list of specific test cases this document is mostly a formalised list of features and usage flows in the app_